Hypothyroidism symptoms are vast…

 Check out the Environmental Working Group’s website for tons of information on ways to detox your environment.
-Chris Kresser also has an excellent article (2016) on the affects of toxins on thyroid health
+Chris Kresser also has an excellent article (2016) on the effects of toxins on thyroid health.

 6. Age: Are you living in reality?

-Sometimes we discount the fact that age happens—and can be a biological (natural) reason why your metabolism, hormones, or energy levels aren’t what they “used to be.”
+Sometimes we discount the fact that age happens, and can be a natural reason why your metabolism, hormones, or energy levels aren’t what they “used to be.”
 Hate to break it to you, but age happens, and is a natural adaptation process every human experiences.
-Chances are, even today, you don’t have the same pep in your step that you did when you were 5 or 15, right?
-Same thing goes for us at age 40, compared to 20, or 65 compared to 40.

-Granted, lifestyle factors, such as real-food balanced diet, regular physical activity, plenty of water and stress management can make us all feel like a million bucks (and can even make some folks FEEL younger than they did in their 20’s when their diet and lifestyle was centered on Taco Bell drive-thrus and video games).
-But overall, age is a fact-of-life that DOES shift our metabolism and other health markers (thyroid included).
+Granted, lifestyle factors can make us all feel like a million bucks (and can even make some folks feel younger than they did in their 20’s when their diet and lifestyle was centered on Taco Bell drive-thrus and video games).
+But overall, age is a fact-of-life that does shift our metabolism and other health markers (thyroid included).

 In fact, get this: Over 65 years of age, lower T3 is linked to longevity and longer life is linked to higher TSH, a sign of slightly lower thyroid activity.

 In other words: The game for your thyroid health itself also changes entirely as your body ages.

 The Bottom Line: